prudhvi1029/Ad-Hoc-SQL-Analysis-for-Consumer-Goods/README.md

-# Ad-Hoc SQL Analysis for Consumer Goods (Atliq Hardware)
+# Ad-Hoc SQL Analysis for Consumer Goods

 Welcome to the **Ad-Hoc SQL Analysis** project!
 This repository showcases a series of SQL queries, insights, and presentation materials focused on Atliq Hardware, a fictitious computer hardware manufacturer.
 The main objective is to demonstrate how ad-hoc SQL queries can quickly deliver valuable insights for business stakeholders.